SKYSURF-11: A New Zodiacal Light Model Optimized for Optical Wavelengths: Discussion

 Adding this isotropic component to \obrienzodi\ results in a model that performs extremely well.
 The filled teal stars in Figure \ref{fig:comparing_to_other_models} shows how our zodiacal light model performs with this isotropic component added.
 Similarly, the solid green histogram in Figure \ref{fig:comparing_distribution_models_125m_pretty} shows the distribution of the model with the isotropic component added at 1.25 \micron.

 These results suggest that a spherical-like component of the IPD could exist and appear isotropic from Earth.
 However, this remains a toy model designed only to test feasibility.
 Further work is required to explore which dust distributions are physically plausible and to identify observational signatures that could confirm the presence of a spherical shell.
 For example, the Fraunhofer absorption method for measuring the absolute intensity of zodiacal light \citep[\eg][]{Korngut_2022} could help isolate an isotropic component.
+In addition, observations from interplanetary space probes can help verify the existence of such a component, for example, through a higher–spatial-resolution version of the New Horizons mission \citep{Doner_2024} or through new technologies such as solar-sail spacecraft \citep[e.g.,][]{Matsuura_2013}.
 Spectroscopic data from SPHEREx or JWST could provide valuable constraints.
 This isotropic component is included as an optional addition in \obrienzodi.